English law: Application of English law to Wales

 Unlike Scotland and Northern Ireland, Wales is not a separate jurisdiction within the United Kingdom.
 The customary laws of Wales within the Kingdom of England were abolished by King Henry VIII's Laws in Wales Acts, which brought Wales into legal conformity with England.
 While Wales now has a devolved parliament (the Senedd), any legislation it passes must adhere to circumscribed subjects under the Government of Wales Act 2006, to other legislation of the British Parliament, or to any Order in Council given under the authority of the 2006 Act.

 Any reference to England in legislation between 1746 and 1967 is deemed to include Wales.
 As to later legislation, any application to Wales must be expressed under the Welsh Language Act 1967 and the jurisdiction is, since, correctly and widely referred to as England and Wales.

-Devolution has granted some political autonomy to Wales via the National Assembly for Wales, which gained its power to pass primary legislation under the Government of Wales Act 2006, in force since the 2007 Welsh general election.
+Devolution has granted some political autonomy to Wales via the Welsh Parliament, which gained its power to pass primary legislation under the Government of Wales Act 2006, in force since the 2007 Welsh general election.
 The legal system administered through civil and criminal courts is unified throughout England and Wales.

 This is different from Northern Ireland, for example, which did not cease to be a distinct jurisdiction when its legislature was suspended (see Northern Ireland (Temporary Provisions) Act 1972).
 A major difference is use of the Welsh language, as laws concerning it apply in Wales and not in the rest of the United Kingdom.
 The Welsh Language Act 1993 is an Act of the Parliament of the United Kingdom, which put the Welsh language on an equal footing with the English language in Wales with regard to the public sector.
 Welsh may also be spoken in Welsh courts.

+There have been calls from both Welsh academics and politicians for a separate Welsh justice system.